doganparlak/doganparlak.github.io/_pages/projects.md

 ### University of Zurich, Applied Business Modelling and Analaytics

-We set up a multilabel classification task that utilizes fMRI images of distinct people who faced Alzheimer and predict the phase of their disease.
+I set up a multilabel classification task that utilizes fMRI images of distinct people who faced Alzheimer and predict the phase of their disease.
 There were four stages of the disease namely Non-Demented, Mild Demented, Moderate Demented and Very Mild Demented.
 A Convolutional Neural Network was built to train, validate and test the objective.

 [Report](/files/Written Report_Revised.pdf)